 Scott grew up around the construction trades.
 His father was a floor installer and finisher and Scott often spent time with him on the job site.
 Later Scott worked in sawmills, as a welder, and with mechanicals.
 He joined Sisler Builders in 2005 as a general carpenter.
 As maintenance supervisor he keeps an eye on a few of the homes the company built.
 A self-proclaimed Jack-of-all-trades, Scott advises homeowners on small projects and repairs and helps them find the appropriate technicians.
 He lives in Eden with his wife, two kids, and three dogs, and enjoys hunting, fishing, and spending time with his family.

 Custom Woodworking Division Manager

 Seth Allen is fascinated by woodworking and savvy with computers.
 He is extremely thorough and thoughtful in his craft and enjoys interesting and challenging projects.
 Seth understands different woods' characteristics and can engineer projects to withstand the fluctuations of temperature and humidity.
 He is adept at sourcing unique materials for that special furniture piece or a cost-effective solution.
 Check out this co-profile of Seth in our blog.

 A native of southern Vermont, Seth has been a craftsman since he was a teenager.
-He worked for several years in New York City running a production cabinet shop crafting high end architectural mill work.
-Seth lives in Burlington with his wife and daughters.
+He worked for several years in New York City running a production cabinet shop where he crafted high-end architectural mill work.
+Seth lives in Stowe with his wife and daughters.

 Energy Division Manager, BPI Certified